szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ![Button Styling](/images/style_button.png)

 A bit ugly still, but at least it has some flavor.
-Again, while it is preferred to define your styles within your CSS stylesheet, you can see how JavaScript can add dynamic styles to your elements as well.
-This can be useful when you have many different user actions going on.
+Again, while it is preferred to define your styles _within your CSS stylesheet_, you can see how JavaScript can add dynamic styles to your elements as well.
+Each language forms a part of the whole to define the user's experience.

-Speaking of user actions, if you try clicking on the button, you'll notice it doesn't do anything yet.
+Speaking of user experience, if you try clicking on the button, you'll notice it doesn't do anything yet.
 Let's add some proper interactivity to it.

 ### Making the Button Clickable